-Capability 36: Data sharing with research community Automated levels based on Maturity Rubric Responses to s Each letter indicates a survey question, Legend Current state As of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 a.
+Capability 36: Data sharing with research community Automated levels based on Maturity Responses to survey questions Each letter indicates a survey question, with the relevant response Legend Current state Planned state for 2023 As of February 2020 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 a.
 Utility makes required data disclosures, but does not share data beyond what is required a.
 Utility plans to make required data disclosures, and to share data beyond what is required 3 b.
 Utility participates in collaborative research b.
-Utility plans to fund collaborative research 2 C. Utility research addresses utility ignited wildfires and risk reduction initiatives c.
-Utility research is planned to address utility ignited wildfires and risk reduction initiatives 1 d.
+Utility plans to fund collaborative research 2 C. Utility research addresses utility ignited wildfires and risk reduction initiatives C. Utility research is planned to address utility ignited wildfires and risk reduction initiatives 1 d.
 Utility promotes best practices based on latest independent scientific and operational research d.
-Utility plans to promote best practices based on latest independent scientific and operational research 0 Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric
+Utility plans to promote best practices based on latest independent scientific and operational research 0 Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric Cri iteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric